streamr-dev/network/packages/client/README.md

 })
 ```

-You may want to call that method regularly (e.g. daily/weekly).
-Or you can call it when you observe that you have an expired subscriber (that is, someone bought your data stream for a limited period of time, and that period has now elapsed)
+You may want to call this method regularly (e.g. daily/weekly).
+Alternatively you can call it anytime you observe new expired subscribers (that is, someone bought your data stream for a limited period of time, and that period has now elapsed).

 #### Optimization: key rotation

-You can optimize the key distribution by using rotate instead of rekey.
-The optimization is applicable if you don't have subscriptions that can expire.
+You can optimize the key distribution by using `rotate` instead of `rekey`.
+The optimization is applicable if subscriptions haven't expired or been removed.
 In that situation you can update the key by calling:
 ```
 client.updateEncryptionKey({
     streamId,